V-Sekai/manuals/decisions/20221021-make-it-easier-propose-and-post-bugs.md

-# Make it easier to propose and file bugs by simpifying the templates
+# Make it easier to propose and file bugs by simplifying the templates

 - Status: proposed <!-- draft | proposed | rejected | accepted | deprecated | superseded by -->
 - Deciders: V-Sekai,lyuma